deoclaw/PHP_RestAPI_Quotes/README.md

 3. ```\password``` to change the user `postgres` to have a new password.

 Another [solution](https://discuss.codecademy.com/t/postbird-cant-connect/609229) seemed to involve creating your own user based on the username of the machine but the above worked for me so I left it alone.

+In creating the database, Postbird was a bit glitchy and required running a query to [alter the database](https://stackoverflow.com/questions/68895862/how-to-add-foreign-key-in-postgresql).
+If something is going to have a GUI I'd hope it would be less glitchy or hidden than it is.
+Honestly, I'm not totally sure what the point of using Postbird is since I'm going to have to run commands to populate these quotes ANY way.
+There's not really a point to a GUI for this (unless the alternative is so much worse, which, I guess it is as psql seems insanely obtuse.)

+## Keep getting 500 error
+It's all hooked up and yet??